 That’s where a Youngstown Medicaid planning lawyer comes in.

 The objective of Medicaid planning is to reduce a client’s assets and exposure, while still allowing them to retain a reasonable standard of living.
 One method of doing that is a trust.
 Clients can put their assets into a so-called “Medicaid trust”.
 These assets are now the property of the trust, rather than the client.
 The trust can still pay out monthly income to a client, but it can ensure that the income stays below eligibility thresholds.
 Other options include gifting assets to trusted family and friends.

 It's important to start planning this out well in advance.
 The state of Ohio has a five-year “look back” window.
 That means the previous five years of financial records are subject to review upon application for Medicaid.
 Assets put into a trust may need to be there for five years before they will not work against a client’s eligibility.
 Cash given away, or property sold for less than market value, may be counted against the client.
 Medicaid access can be either delayed or denied.

 Strategic Medicaid Planning You Can Trust

-At DiLoreto Law, our Boardman elder planning attorney will sit down with clients and prepare a thoughtful plan to protect their assets.
+At DiLoreto Law, our Youngstown elder planning attorney will sit down with clients and prepare a thoughtful plan to protect their assets.
 We take a close look at all the factors that should impact when assets should start going into a trust and how the trust should work.
 Our goal is to protect both Medicaid eligibility and quality of life.

 We serve all of Mahoning County and throughout Columbiana County and Trumbull County.
 Call today at (330) 341-8588 or contact us online to set up a free consultation.